willt001/chess-coach/README.md

 ## crawl_s3 Task

-Running the AWS Glue Crawler to update the data catalog with the new partitions added to the data lake in S3.
+Running the AWS Glue Crawler to update the data catalog with the new partitions added to the data lake in S3, the crawl_s3 task is skipped if a crawler is already running (from a parallel DagRun).
 The latest data will then be available to query in Athena.

 # Lambda Function